rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 ```

 The `[dependencies]` section of `Cargo.toml` is like the `[package]` section:
-everything that follows it is part of it, until the next section starts.
+everything that follows the section heading is part of that section, until
-Cargo uses the dependencies section to know what dependencies on external
+another section starts.
+Cargo uses the dependencies section to know what
-crates you have, and what versions you require.
-In this case, we’ve specified
+dependencies on external crates you have and what versions of those crates you
+require.
+In this case, we’ve specified the `rand` crate with the semantic
-version `0.3.14`, which Cargo understands to be any release that’s compatible
+version specifier `0.3.14`.

-with this specific version.
-Cargo understands [Semantic Versioning][semver],
+Cargo understands [Semantic Versioning][semver], which is a standard for
-which is a standard for writing versio numbers.
-A bare number like above is
-actually shorthand for `^0.3.14`, meaning "anything compatible with 0.3.14".
+writing version numbers.
+A bare number like above is actually shorthand for
+`^0.3.14`, which means "any version that has a public API compatible with
-If we wanted to use only `0.3.14` exactly, we could say `rand = "=0.3.14"`
+version 0.3.14".
+If we wanted to use only `0.3.14` exactly, we could say `rand
-(note the equal sign within the version string).
-And if we wanted to use
+= "=0.3.14"` (note the equal sign within the version string).
+And if we wanted
-whatever the latest version currently is, we could use `*`.
-We could also use a
+to use whatever the latest version currently is, we could use `*`.
+[Cargo’s
-range of versions.
-[Cargo’s documentation][cargodoc] contains more details
-about the different ways to specify dependencies.
+documentation][cargodoc] contains more details and other ways to specify
+dependencies.

 [semver]: http://semver.org
 [cargodoc]: http://doc.crates.io/crates-io.html